KonstantinDjairo/jitenbot/README.md

 ### Monokakido Targets
 These digital dictionaries are available for purchase through the [Monokakido Dictionaries app](https://www.monokakido.jp/ja/dictionaries/app/) on MacOS/iOS.
 Under ideal circumstances, Jitenbot would be able to automatically fetch all the data it needs from this app's data directory[^1] on your system.
 In its current state of development, Jitenbot unfortunately requires you to find and assemble the necessary data yourself.
 The files must be organized into a particular folder structure (defined below) and then passed to Jitenbot via the corresponding command line arguments.

-Some of the files in the app's data directory[^1] are encoded and must be unencoded using [golddranks' monokakido tool](https://github.com/golddranks/monokakido/).
-Directories which contain these encoded files are indicated by a reference mark (※) in the notes below.
+Some of the folders in the app's data directory[^1] contain encoded files that must be unencoded using [golddranks' monokakido tool](https://github.com/golddranks/monokakido/).
+These folders are indicated by a reference mark (※) in the notes below.

 [^1]: `/Library/Application Support/AppStoreContent/jp.monokakido.Dictionaries/Products/`